-Asmara was used as an experiment for Italian modernist architecture – a blank canvas – and has a remarkable urban fabric.
+Asmara is the capital of Eritrea.
+It was used as an experiment for Italian modernist architecture during Italian colonialism.
 It was to a large extent built on social environment ideals imagined by fascist ideology, which means that it was a highly segregated city.
 Asmara was envisioned to foster new Italians and exemplify a refined modern Italian culture, permitting Eritreans to the periphery of Asmara, spatially, culturally and socially through strict policies of segregation and exclusion.
 Yet, there are many testimonies of the fact that Eritreans have embraced Asmara and its built environment.

 Very good understanding and use of abstract concepts.
 That is what science is all about.
 You can really work with the linkages between abstract and concrete, between theory and empirical material.
 Appropriation and colonialism: how do these two concepts actually relate?
 Is appropriation one reaction to colonialism, a feature of colonialism?Prof. Guy Baeten

 Hard work, carefully crafted text.
 Very analytical, elaborate argumentation of your own, original interpretation of discrepancy between the fascist ideal and the everyday life lived in Asmara.
 Excellent!